File signature and encryption

 Encryption specification

 After signing the bulk file, it must be encrypted using an AES-256 symmetric key.
 You can obtain this key using the Get AES key endpoint.
 Keep in mind that each key is single-use, so every time you want to encrypt a bulk file, you must send a new request using a different client-generated bulk ID.
-The encryption must adhere to the following specifications.
+The encryption must adhere to these specifications.

 About the AES key and the symmetric key type